stephen-lanier/japanese/README.md

 That 45 words, mostly having all different pronunciations in modern Mandarin, Cantonese, and Korean each, have a single pronunciation in modern Japanese, *koushou*.
 Some of these words are archaic, but plenty of them are not.
 This isn't even all the words that are pronounced *koushou* in modern Japanese.
 So when you hear the word *koushou*, how do you figure out which of these words it is?
 Context and kanji.
 Sure, maybe you just memorize 45+ different possible meanings for the sound *koushou*, but having kanji in your head helps a ton.

 Plus, remember those caveats from earlier?
 Those little helper patterns that make learning new words easier?
 Kanji is one of those caveats for Japanese.
 When you learn kanji, you (kind of) start to get free words.
-Each kanji has one or at most a few core meanings, and when you combine them with other kanji, you start to get new, somewhat predictable meanings. 無, *mu*, means "no, none, nothing" and 口, *kuchi*, means mouth.
+Each kanji has one or at most a few core meanings, and two or at most a few core readings.
+When you combine one kanji with another, you start to get new, somewhat predictable meanings. 無, *mu*, means "no, none, nothing" and 口, *kuchi*, means mouth.
 Not surprisingly, 無口, *mukuchi*, means "taciturn, reticient, quiet".

 I hope you're sufficiently motivated.
 If you're used to life inside of an alphabet, kanji can seem tedious and archaic, but I pinky promise, in the long run they help with both listening and reading comprehension.
 Plus, they're just beautiful, aren't they?

 ## How to apply it

 1. **Learn hiragana**.
 All of them.
-Anki or physical flash cards or writing the full chart from memory.
+Virtual Anki cards or physical flash cards or writing the full chart from memory.
 Take a week or two or even a month or five to learn them.
 2. **Learn katakana**.
 All of them.
 Timeframe and methodology as above.
 3. **Start learning kanji**.
 As soon as possible.
 Continue until (and probably after) you die.
 You exist to learn kanji.
 This is your life now.
 When you know them all, no you don't.
 Welcome to the enclave.
 You can use
   - physical flash cards, or
   - virtual flashcards like [Anki](https://apps.ankiweb.net/), or
-  - [WaniKani](https://www.wanikani.com/), my personal favorite (I'm not being paid to say that), or one of its (free) derivatives.
+  - [WaniKani](https://www.wanikani.com/), my personal favorite (I'm not being paid to say that), or one of its (free) derivatives, or
+  - even something like [Remembering the Kanji](https://www.goodreads.com/book/show/11377627-remembering-the-kanji-1) to get yourself started remembering meanings but not pronunciations

 Irreducible components, namely vocab and kanji, can be massive barriers to comfortably understanding and producing material in the target language, so start early, because the benefits compound continuously (I have no data to back this, merely a sincere and powerful feeling behind my sternum).

 So start, as close to day one as possible.
 Be flexible, but be relentless.
+Just a few, or 10, or 20 new vocabulary words a day.
 Start with a few hundred of the most common words.
 When you find a song, anime, manga, book you like, pick out vocab, even a single new word, and throw it on your pile of flashcards.

 ## Extensive Consumption